The Law of God and the Church (1)

 For the Old Testament priestly rights and duties, Jesus has substituted the sacrifice of His own life, the ordinances and sacraments of the Church, and His ongoing intercessory and sanctifying work.
 We proclaim Jesus as the way to salvation and wholeness in our soul, not the Law of God.

 But the Law remains established for believers as holy and righteous and good (Rom.
 3.31; 7.12).
-And, given the current antipathy toward the Law in many Christian circles, we have a way to go in recovering this crucial ingredient for purifying the conscience and growing in the Lord.
+And, given the current antipathy toward the Law in many Christian circles, we have a way to go in recovering this crucial ingredient for achieving a good conscience.

 The Law and our salvation